The Empress Tarot Meaning: Care, Creativity & Growth

 What does The Empress mean in love?

-In love, it often points to warmth, affection, attraction, emotional openness, and a desire for real connection.
+In love, The Empress often points to warmth, affection, attraction, emotional openness, and a desire for real connection.
 It can also raise questions about reciprocity and care.

 What does The Empress mean reversed?